Great things on the web

 There are many optical illusions on this site, where the original template came from, many of them are viewable directly through the browser and others require some assembling.

 Update: a commenter found a different version of the same illusion, with a skeleton instead of a dragon.
-I didn't assembly it yet, but it seems to have far less folds than the dragon, which may compromise the effect but make it easier to make it.
+I didn't assembly it yet, but it seems to have far less folds than the dragon, which may compromise the effect but make it easier to put together.
 You may find it here.

 10x10